healthbadge/episimmer/docs/userguide/simconfig.rst

     One Time Event filename <>

-1. *Random seed (integer)* : A random seed is an integer that is used to obtain a deterministic output in a stochastic environment.
+1. *Random seed (integer)* : Random seed refers to initializing the random number generator.
+When initialized with the same value, you get deterministic outputs in a stochastic setting.
 This can be used to get reproducible simulation results.

 .. code-block:: text
     :caption: Random Seed set to 1